aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-01-introduction-to-integration-testing.md

 work together as expected.
 They ensure that the interaction between components occurs seamlessly and that the system functions correctly as a whole.

-# Using shunit2 in Integration Tests??
+# Using shUnit2 in Integration Tests??

-Originally, [shunit2](https://github.com/kward/shunit2) was created for unit testing shell scripts, providing a framework to validate shell functions and commands in isolation.
+Originally, [shUnit2](https://github.com/kward/shunit2) was created for unit testing shell scripts, providing a framework to validate shell functions and commands in isolation.
 Its main features include `oneTimeSetUp()` for setup tasks before running tests, and `oneTimeTearDown()` for actions after all tests.
 Methods like `setUp()` and `tearDown()` configure and clean up the environment before and after each test.
-Although shunit2's primary focus is unit testing, its flexibility has proven useful for integration testing as well.
+Although shUnit2's primary focus is unit testing (hence the 'Unit' in 'shUnit2'), its flexibility has proven useful for integration testing as well.

 # A Brief Overview

-In my Google Summer of Code (GSoC) project, as detailed in a previous post, I am developing integration tests for the kworkflow project.
+In my Google Summer of Code 2024 (GSoC24) project, as detailed in a [previous post]({{site.url}}/got-accepted-into-gsoc/), I am developing integration tests for the kworkflow project.
 To facilitate this, It was introduced the `--integration` option in the test script:

 ```
 ./run_tests.sh --integration
 ```

-These integration tests run in isolated environments using Podman containers, each configured with different Linux distributions (Debian, Fedora, Archlinux).
+These integration tests run in isolated environments using Podman containers, each configured with different Linux distributions: **Debian**, **Fedora**, **Archlinux**.
+These three were chosen because they cover a lot of what people use in the Linux world.
+Debian is very stable and widely used, and many other distributions are based on it, like **Ubuntu**.
+This makes Debian a great choice for testing in environments that are common across many different setups.
+Fedora is more about using the latest technology, which helps us test in newer, more experimental environments.
+Archlinux is known for always having the latest versions of software and being very customizable, allowing us to test in flexible setups.
+By testing on all three, we ensure our software works well across a wide range of Linux distributions.

 Here’s a closer look at how the process works:

-1. **Container Image Building**: Initially, container images are built for each supported distribution.
-This step ensures that all necessary dependencies are installed and configured within the containers.
-The images are built from scratch, which involves a setup process that includes installing the kworkflow dependencies.
+1. **Container Image Building**:  Initially, container images are constructed for each supported distribution.
+These images are built in layers, starting with a base layer from **Docker Hub**, which provides the core operating system environment.
+On top of this base layer, additional layers are added to install `kw` dependencies and the `kw` itself.
+This process ensures that all required components are available in the container.
+After building the images, each test suite customizes the container environment as needed for specific tests.
+This layered approach allows for efficient and consistent setup of the test environments.

-2. **Test Execution**: Once the images are prepared, tests are executed within these containers.
-This setup verifies that the software performs correctly across various Linux platforms.
-Each test run is conducted in a fresh container environment to avoid any interference from previous tests.
+2. **Test Execution**: In this step, commands are executed within the containers to simulate real user interactions with `kw`, unlike unit tests that focus on individual functions.
+Assertions are then made to verify that `kw` performs correctly across various Linux platforms.
+Each test is run in a fresh container environment to ensure a clean state and prevent any interference from previous tests.

-3. **Environment Restoration**: After completing each test suite, containers are restored to their original state.
-This guarantees that each test begins with a clean, consistent environment, preventing issues related to leftover data or configurations from previous tests.

 **Initial Execution Time**: The first execution of these integration tests may take more than 10 minutes.
-This delay is due to the time required for Podman to build the container images and install the necessary kworkflow dependencies on each distribution.
+This delay is due to the time required for Podman to fetch the base images (if not already cached), build the container images and install the necessary kworkflow dependencies on each distribution.
 Subsequent test runs will be significantly faster because of the caching mechanism that speeds up the container build process.

-Here’s a snippet from the `tests/integration/utils.sh` script illustrating how containers are managed:
+Here’s a snippet from the `tests/integration/utils.sh` script illustrating how containers are started after the images are built:

 ```bash
 # Podman containers are isolated environments designed to run a single